 Families of students in the Literacy Support Program have the opportunity to participate in the design and implementation of the program and are involved in a variety of ways; individual conferences, parent information meetings, class visitations, Family Literacy Workshops, and end-of-year program evaluation.
 Families are important partners in our work with your children.

-Impact On Literacy Instruction
+Impact on Literacy Instruction

-Each year the effectiveness of the the Literacy Support Program is evaluated and adapted to continually better meet student needs.
+Each year the effectiveness of the Literacy Support Program is evaluated and adapted to continually better meet student needs.
 The district uses a variety of assessments to measure progress including, but not limited to the Fountas and Pinnell Benchmark Assessment in Reading, MAP-Measures of Academic Progress and Ohio’s Reading Test.
 Students’ retention rates, classroom teachers’ recommendations, student progress reports and student competency reports are also a measure of student success.
 A significant portion of individual student gains can be attributed to classroom teachers’ instruction with the additional support by the literacy teacher.

 Some gains of the Literacy Support Program, however, are not measurable by standardized tests.
 Growth in self-confidence, an increased interest in reading and writing, choosing to read or write for enjoyment and sharing books with friends are also important outcomes of the intervention.